 "I can see why the Republicans would have been resistant to signing on this in a tea-party-infused environment," said Matt Wood, associate director for the Media Access Project.

 Several dozen tea party organizations wrote the FCC in August urging the commission not to proceed with reclassification.
 "I prefer, truth be told, that the government keep their hands off of this," said Lisa Miller, founder of Tea Party WDC and one of the signatories of the letter.

 Bringing more tea partiers on board for a net neutrality bill will take convincing, insiders say, and big carriers, such as AT&T and Verizon, might be the right actors to do it.

 "If legislation is needed to stop the FCC from carrying out its 'third way' proposal, it will be up to industry to sell the idea to the tea party," said Paul Raak, head of legislative affairs at the Independent Telephone and Telecommunications Alliance.
 "Otherwise, the tea party will always be negative on net neutrality."

-This article appears in the Oct.
-16, 2010, edition of National Journal Daily.
+This article appears in the October 16, 2010, edition of National Journal Daily PM Update.